 Although I do swear by the virtues of zen living, and I also agree that the very act of de-cluttering one’s possessions can lead to subliminal mental peace, every time I bring myself to a point where I need to sift through these babies, that I so lovingly nurtured (read bred parasites) with the sheer dedication of a shopaholic, I fail desperately to choose the ones I would be better off parting with.
 After all, can a mother ever make a rational choice between which child she needs to keep and which is the one she wants to part with?

 There are so many of those.

 Or the exquisite brooch that I might need to pep up a boring sari with someday.
-Although it takes a rare occasion, sometime once in three years, for me to go through the effort of tangle, untangle and pleat (read tortuously wrap) myself in a sari.
+Although it takes a rare occasion, sometimes once in three years, for me to go through the effort of tangling, untangling, and pleating (read tortuously wrap) myself into a sari.

 A pair of excruciatingly ridiculous high stilettos which when slipped on, allow me to barely walk straight without stumbling embarrassingly.
 But who knows, I might be able to pull it off if I acquire an attire worthy to take the pain of wearing these sleek beauties with?!

 I’ve grown way past the ‘Papa don’t Preach’ phase decades ago and have reached an age where I preach Papa instead, yet Madame Madonna still romps around on my disk space just coz she was an icon that I fancied during my carefree teenage days.

 The pearls of ‘Chicken soup for the soul’ series that I have hung onto with the hope of passing it on to my son when he comes to an age where he would read them, relate to them and benefit from them as I did.
 It doesn’t matter that he is more into superhero stories these days and doesn’t enjoy soups as much as he enjoys his pizza.
 A motivational self-help soup is no exception.